RufusJoel12/Object-Detection/README.md

 # TSF1-Computer Vision and Internet of things: Object-Detection-Optical-Character-Recognition-ORC-
-Implementing an object detector which identifies the classes of the objects in a  video.
+Implementing an object detector which identifies the classes of the objects in a  video.The coco dataset is used with ssdmobilenet model to detect the objects.